Chain-of-Thought Reasoning is a Policy Improvement Operator: Experiments

 \subsubsection{Generating New Addition Examples}

-The self-training phase requires the model being able to generate both the ``fast'' and ``slow'' types of addition datapoints for numbers larger than it has seen in training.
-While prior work has found that models trained only on $1$ to $N$ digit addition do not generalize very well to digit lengths greater than $N$, we find that the reasoning capabilities of models generalize exceptionally well to longer addition lengths.
-Figure ~\ref{fig:supervised_generalization} shows that the 560M parameter model begins to achieve high generalization accuracy to $N+1$ digit addition after training only on $1$ through $4$ digit addition.
-The 300M parameter model shows similar results, but requires training on up to $5$ digit addition problems.
-We use this observation to generate new datapoints during self-training as follows.
+The self-training phase requires the model being able to generate both ``fast'' and ``slow'' styles of addition for numbers larger than it has seen in training.
+This is possible largely due to the observation that the reasoning capabilities of models generalize exceptionally well to longer addition lengths beyond what was seen during training.
+Figure~\ref{fig:supervised_generalization} shows that the 582M parameter model begins to generalize to novel digit lengths after training only on $1$ through $4$ digit addition and reaches almost perfect generalization accuracy to $N+1$ digit addition after training on $1$ through $6$ digit addition.
+Similar results can be obtained for the 300M parameter model, albeit with a longer supervised training period (see Appendix~\ref{sec:emergence} for a longer discussion on emergence).
+This generalization capabilities form the heart of how language models are able to perform self-learning with \name.

-Self-training is begun only when models achieve near-perfect accuracy on slow, chain-of-thought augmented $N+1$ digit addition.
-As such, to generate candidate training examples for slow $N+1$ digit addition, we simply sample from the model at temperature $0$.
-Generating fast addition problems is a more complex process.
-Figure ~\ref{fig:supervised_generalization} shows that longer after models generalize using chain-of-thought, generalization without such reasoning remains poor.